The Royal Navy Division Cap Badges - Fakes and Reproductions

 The hull height on the copy is noticeably higher.

-These revised copies have emerged more recently and are often accompanied with a faked Gaunt maker tablet.
-These are detailed later in the thread.
+These revised copies have emerged more recently and are often accompanied with a faked J.R.
+GAUNT LONDON maker tablet.
+These are detailed in a separate thread FAKE J.R.
+GAUNT LONDON TABLET.

 The Howe battalion cap badge